justicedemocrats/candidate-website/README.md

 #### v0.1.9
 - Rebuild with Phoenix 1.3.0 final
 - Update some npm dependencies
+- Use 'App' as main namespace module, as it is more generic

 #### v0.1.8
 * bump Webpack verion to 3.4.0